benbyford/ai-ethics-framework/Framework.md

       - reasons for consideration

-      - possible implecations to AI product, organisation or persons
+      - possible implications to AI product, organisation or persons

         - possible solutions / directions of travel